bnjbvr/rouille/README.md

 ![](https://github.com/bnjbvr/rouille/raw/principale/logo.jpeg)

-Aren't you _le tired_ from writing Rust programs in English?
-Do you like saying "merde" a lot?
+Aren't you _fatigué_ from writing Rust programs in English?
+Do you like saying "Merde" or "Tabarnak" a lot?
 Would you like to try something different, in an exotic and funny-sounding language?
 Would you want to bring some French touch to your programs?